SDSU

 Immediately, the new center established the National Excellence in Urban Education Award Program as a strategy to identify and begin to study some of the nation’s most successful urban schools.
 The first five schools were awarded in May 2006 at the center’s first symposium.
 These first award-winning schools and their successors nurtured the NCUST team’s conviction that all urban schools could achieve excellent learning results.

 In 2012, Eye on Education published Teaching Practices from America’s Best Urban Schools: A Guide for School and Classroom Leaders, the first book based on the center’s findings.
 In 2019, Routledge published a second edition of this book.
 In January 2017, Routledge published Leadership in America’s Best Urban Schools, describing in greater detail what we have learned about the characteristics of high-performing urban schools, the structures employed to develop and nurture those characteristics, and the leadership challenges that accompany the transformation of teaching and learning.
-In 2018, Routledge also published, Five Practices for Improving the Success of Latino Students: A Guide for Secondary School Leaders.
+In 2018, Routledge also published Five Practices for Improving the Success of Latino Students: A Guide for Secondary School Leaders.
+In 2023, Routledge published When Black Students Excel: How Schools Can Engage and Empower Black Students.
+In 2025, Routledge published Leadership Teams in America’s Best Schools: Improving the Lives of All Students.

 Our Team